The Chinatown Autumn Moon Festival is a yearly celebration in San Francisco. The 2017 event is September 30 - October 1 from 11am - 6pm both days.

 Admission to the street fair is free.

 Make sure you also head over to the main stage at Grant Avenue at Washington Street for additional entertainment.
-Here is the full schedule at this stage for the weekend.

 The Chinatown Autumn Moon Festival closes with a small White Crane Dragon Parade.
 You will also find this parade along Grant Avenue.